Get an insured leased car with everything you need in a single package

 Arval’s maintenance scheme does not cover driver abuse items, damage or replacement as a result of neglect.
 These charges will be billed via a vehicle services invoice.

-If you need servicing work or tyres, please contact the Arval Driver Contact Centre on 0370 600 4499 and we will assist you with a local supplier.
+If you need servicing work or tyres, please contact the Arval Driver Contact Centre on 0370 600 4499 and they will assist you with a local supplier.

 You must notify the Police and then Arval (quoting your crime reference number) within 24 hours.
 Arval’s Accident Management provider will monitor the progress directly with the police.
 After 21 days if the vehicle hasn’t been recovered, or has been recovered but has been deemed a total loss, then the vehicle lease will be terminated at Arval and your monthly rental liability will cease for any future rentals.
 At this point, Arval will invoice the relevant Customer Incident Charge (CIC) to you.